top of page

 A patch of western poison ivy in Whitemud Park South, 2024-09-02.
 Photo: M. Parseyan.

 Western poison ivy (Toxicodendron radicans var. rydbergii) is much less common, with a scattered distribution in Alberta which, I speculate, may have something to do with accidental human introduction.
 It occurs in more open areas than wild sarsaparilla, and is often associated with water (on well-drained soils), although it can also occur in open woods.
 Several populations are established in Edmonton’s river valley system and in a Devon ravine.
 It forms dense patches by means of runners (stolons).
-The leaves are singly compound, divided into just three leaflets which are ovate or rhombic-ovate (so wider than those of wild sarsaparilla), and irregularly toothed or not toothed.
+The leaves are singly compound, divided into just three leaflets which are ovate or rhombic-ovate, and irregularly toothed or not toothed.
 The dense clusters of white flowers forming similar clusters of white, smooth fruits, do not seem to occur commonly among local populations.

 Recent Posts